ybennani27/PCBS_Bennani_Rodregomachine/README.md

 ## Experience before the PCBS course
-I had no previous knowledge of programming whatsoever.
-I come from a background in social science and philosophy.
+I had zero knowledge in programming (I come from a background in social science and philosophy).
+I was intimidated by the vocabulary and the apparent complexity of coding.
+To be honest, I think I had to overcome two difficulties: first, starting with no priori programming knowledge, and -most importantly- overcoming my huge bias vis-à-vis coding as a social science student.
+The exercises we needed to do every week for the course were very hard for me.
+It used to take me very long to understand them and try doing some of them.
+I was happy to have "Automating the boring stuff" as a guideline; it was fun to read and it helped me get familiar with the concepts.

+This project was really perfect for me.
+Coming to the Cogmaster, my aim was to gain the basic vocabulary in computer science and basic machine learning to get a better grasp on the philosophy of mind debates.
+Whether machines could ever replicate what minds can do is exactly the type of questions I am interested in.
-This project was exactly meeting my expectations in philosophy, namely to actually "build" an argument, "from my own hands", to argue that very basic machines could do very complex things (and perhaps one day, do what minds can do).
+I was very happy to actually "build" an argument, "from my own hands", to argue that very basic machines could do very complex things (and perhaps one day, do what minds can do).

 ## After the PCBS course
 I hope I have learned to write a code properly, that is, I feel that I now learned what procedure to follow in order to write a program that responds to a specific problem.